datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 ---
 layout: default
 title: Step 1 Review
-parent: "05 COVID Dashboard"
+parent: '05 COVID Dashboard'
 ---

 # Step 1 Review

 {: .no_toc }

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---

 In the previous assignment, we used _Flask_ to serve the result of our generative art.
 It was a big step forward, moving from the Terminal output locally to exposing results to the web.
 The web serves information.
 It makes it a convenient prototyping tool to shape all types of digital user interactions.
 That is what we explore further with the COVID dashboard.
 How do we collect data from a `web service`?
 How do we filter and shape the data in the way we want it for our design?
 How do we generate charts and put them together in a structured dashboard?
 Well, this is what we practice in this programming assignment.

 The result of the fifth step looks as follows, but as you already know, this is your role as designers to take these starting components to the next level.
 We provide you with some hints in Step 6.

 ![Assignment 5 - End Result]({{site.baseurl}}/assets/images/assignment5-end-result.png)